jhallen/joes-sandbox/pcb/dash/readme.md

 use "7404A" to get the first one of the package, or "7404B" for the second one, etc.

+OrCAD has the "G" (get part) command for this.
+You can type in the part, or scroll through a text-only list of them.

 ### Moving a part

 Left-click in the center of the part and it should enter move part mode.